Actindo-AG/Documentation/PIM/Integration/02_ManageAttributeSets.md

   The editing toolbar is displayed above the list.

 4. Click the [ADD] button in the editing toolbar.
   The selected attributes are added to the attribute set.
 The *Add attributes* view is closed.
-The *Edit Attribue Set* view is displayed again.
+The *Edit Attribute Set* view is displayed again.
 The added attributes are displayed in the *Assigned Attributes* section.

 5. Click the [SAVE] button.
   The changes are saved.
 The *Edit Attribute Set* view is closed.